 The major difference between HDMI ARC and HDMI is compatibility.
 Any accompanying device has to be compatible with ARC, or the HDMI ARC system doesn’t work.

 How Do I Know If My TV Is HDMI-ARC (Audio Return Channel) Capable?

-HDMI ports that are compatible with ARC are typically labelled with the letters “ARC” printed on their connectors for easy identification.
+HDMI ports that are compatible with ARC are typically labeled with the letters “ARC” printed on their connectors for easy identification.

 How do I know if I have an ARC HDMI cable?

 This can be easily determined, all you need to do is to look behind your television or receiver.
 If your HDMI port has ARC, it would bear markings or writing that shows compatibility.
 It is important to know that both devices must have ARC compatibility for it to work.

 How to Tell If HDMI Cable Is 2.0

 If you have a 2.0 HDMI cable, it means that the content is encoded in this higher level of resolution and refresh rate than what your TV or computer can handle.

 The only method to tell whether an HDMI 2.0 cable is indeed a 2.0 connection is to attach it to your TV or computer and experiment with the display options.